The Stanley Parable

 The picture frame model, located in thestanleyparable/models/apartment/picture_frame.mdl, holds 8 animations, with one of them, BindPose, being the only used.
 The unused ones are folddown, spin01, spin01idle, spin02, spin02idle, spin03, and spin03idle.
 Each animation performs uniquely except for spin03idle since it is a duplicate of BindPose.

 folddown snaps the picture frame below its origin.
-This is leftover animation from another unused picture frame model from Portal 2.
+This is a leftover animation from another unused picture frame model from Portal 2.

 spin01 transitions the picture to another like a prismatic, three-message display.
 The displayed picture is an unused gray texture.